 - For poems, follow the same guidelines as above but give the number of lines instead of a word count.

-- As we only have limited readers, please choose just one of the three (poem, short story, or flash fiction piece) to submit.
+- As we only have limited readers, please choose just one of the three (poem, short story, or flash fiction pieces) to submit.
 If you want to submit more than one thing, let us know in the email of your initial submission.
 There’s a good chance if we accept your work, we’ll want to read more from you.

 For those who don’t follow us, we do not pay for work.
 As of now we are still a nonprofit organization (we don’t have ads or make any money from the site or from the work of others).
 We provide a place where you can showcase your work.

 If we get too overloaded with great submissions and can’t do the interviews, we’ll still feature the author’s bio and all links to social media accounts, as well as any other places the author’s writing can be found.
 Our goal is to help up-an-coming writers find a professional platform where their work can be featured.
+And as we did last year, we’ll publish work on a weekly basis starting October 1st until November 1st.